 Less is more: Keep your message short so that it can be read quickly and easily.
 Avoid clutter.
 The most successful sign communicates its message concisely.
 Your message should be conveyed and understood in as few words as possible.
 When you crowd your sign with too many words or lines it makes it harder to read from a distance.

-Easy to read fonts: You should choose clean, crisp, easy-to-read type styles in order to achieve maximum legibility.
+Easy-to-read fonts: You should choose clean, crisp, easy-to-read type styles to achieve maximum legibility.
 Try not to mix too many fonts; go for a maximum of two.
 When mixing, choose fonts that complement one another.
 Use fonts that are legible from a distance.
-Many people believe that using all caps makes signs easier to read from a distance – however, surveys have shown that using upper and lower case is easier to read than all caps.
+Many people believe that using all caps makes signs easier to read from a distance – however, surveys have shown that using an upper and lower case is easier to read than all caps.

 Mix it up: Go for variety.
-Choose a few different styles, colors or fonts and vary the signs you use.
-This will catch people’s eye, even if they have seen your signs before.
+Choose a few different styles, colors, or fonts, and vary the signs you use.
+This will catch people’s eyes, even if they have seen your signs before.
 Once we grow used to seeing certain signs, our eyes tend to skate over them.
 Mixing it up means you can catch potential customers’ eyes again and again.